gasparl/BASS/README.md

 An appropriate reference for citation is:

 Kawai, C., Lukács, G., & Ansorge, U. (2021).
-A New Type of Pictorial Database: The Bicolor Affective Silhouettes and Shapes (BASS).
-Behavior Research Methods https://doi.org/10.3758/s13428-021-01569-7
+A new type of pictorial database: The Bicolor Affective Silhouettes and Shapes (BASS). _Behavior Research Methods_. https://doi.org/10.3758/s13428-021-01569-7